SGMOModeling/PyWFM/README.md

  |      option=0 for model simulations
  |
  |      notes:
- |      is_for_inquiry=1: when an instance of the IWFM_Model class is
+ |      is_for_inquiry=1: when an instance of the IWFMModel class is
  |      created for the first time, the entire model object will be
  |      available for returning data.
 A binary file will be generated
  |      for quicker loading, if this binary file exists when subsequent
- |      instances of the IWFM_Model object are created, not all functions
+ |      instances of the IWFMModel object are created, not all functions
  |      will be available.
  |
  |  Returns
  |  -------
- |  IWFM_Model Object
+ |  IWFMModel Object
- |      instance of the IWFM_Model class and access to the IWFM Model Object
+ |      instance of the IWFMModel class and access to the IWFM Model Object
  |      fortran procedures.
  |
  |  Method resolution order:
- |      IWFM_Model
+ |      IWFMModel
- |      iwfmdll.misc.IWFM_Miscellaneous
+ |      iwfmdll.misc.IWFMMiscellaneous
  |      builtins.object
  |
  |  Methods defined here: